 Everwin Coil Framing Nailer FCN90

 The Everwin Coil Framing Nailer dubs itself the most compact 3-1/2 inch coil framing nailer on the market.
-The FCN90 model number differs slightly from the 2017 Pro Tool Innovation Award-winning FCN90L, which is the lightest coil framing nailer available.
-Our framing crew put this Everwin framer to the test on many jobs over the last few months.
+The FCN90 model number differs slightly from the 2017 Pro Tool Innovation Award-winning FCN90L, which is the lightest coil framer available.
+Our crew put this Everwin framing tool to the test on many jobs over the last few months.
 Overall, it did a great job and kept us working efficiently.

 - Compact (as advertised) at just 11.9-inches long